 The scenarios you create can be run in both Scenario Editor and VRSG.
 Any changes you make to a scenario can be put to immediate use in the VRSG simulated training environment.
 And you can easily update training areas of interest on the terrain across shared scenarios or just for a specific scenario.

-A pattern-of-life scene at a checkpoint built in MetaVR's Scenario Editor on 3D terrain of Afghanistan.
+A pattern-of-life scene at a checkpoint built in MVRsimulation's Scenario Editor on 3D terrain of Afghanistan.

-The same pattern-of-life scene rendered in MetaVR VRSG.
+The same pattern-of-life scene rendered in MVRsimulation VRSG.